For MarketersFor DevelopersFor Product

 For most teams, migration involves:

-1. SDK swap — Replace Firebase SDK with ULink SDK (~1-2 hours)
+1. SDK swap — Replace Firebase SDK with Ulinkly SDK (~1-2 hours)

-2. Domain setup — Configure your domain with ULink (~30 minutes)
+2. Domain setup — Configure your domain with Ulinkly (~30 minutes)

 3. Link migration — Import or recreate your links (varies)